 Collectively, ants outnumber all other species on Earth, yet they do more good than harm.
 Ants are nature’s cleaning crew as they contribute to the process of decomposition by feeding on organic waste, dead animals, and other insects.
 They also work to aerate the ground and till the soil, fertilizing and creating fertile topsoil.
 When in their natural habitat, the work they do is of the utmost importance, but its when they invade your property, garden, or home that they become a pest that needs to be controlled.

 Some of the largest ants located in the United States are carpenter ants.
-As their name suggests, they make their nests in wood.
-This can be in a healthy tree, a rotting tree trunk that has fallen, or even in the wood of your home.
+As their name suggests, they make their nests in wood; this can be in a healthy tree, a rotting tree trunk that has fallen, or even in the framework of your home.
 They have powerful mandibles that they use to tear apart the wood to build their elaborate nests.

 Carpenter ants create colonies that can contain up to 50,000 individuals.
 Most colonies have a single wingless queen.
 A mature colony that is over two years old will produce swarmer ants that have wings and are released to form new colonies.
 These swarmer ants will appear between May and June in the eastern United States and between February and June in the west.

 Carpenter ants will typically forage for food and water within a 300-foot radius from their nest.
 In their natural environment, they feed on plant and fruit juices, insect honeydew, insects, and other arthropods.
 When they are foraging in your home, they will feed on grease, meats, sweets, eggs, and cakes.
 Once carpenter ants create a nest in your home, they can wreak havoc and are very difficult to eliminate.